List on Bids44 →

 Essential Checks

-4. Run Dead Pixel Test: Open full-screen images of solid colours (red, green, blue, white, black) at max brightness in a dark room.
-Look for any stuck or dead pixels.
+4. Run Dead Pixel Test.
+Open full-screen images of solid red, green, blue, white, and black at max brightness.
+Look for any persistent discolored or unlit pixels, especially from different viewing angles.

-6. Test Keyboard: Open Notepad and type every single key, including function keys and numeric pad.
-Listen for any double-typing or unresponsive keys.
+6. Test Keyboard Thoroughly.
+Open Notepad and type every single key, including function keys (Fn + F1-F12).
+Listen for any sticky keys or keys that double-type.

-7. Test Trackpad: Test all multi-touch gestures, click in all four corners, and check for any physical wobble or inconsistent clicking.
+7. Evaluate Trackpad.
+Test all multi-touch gestures, click in all four corners, and check for any physical wobble or excessive play.
+Ensure smooth and responsive cursor movement.

-8. Test Speakers and Webcam: Join a quick video call (e.g., Google Meet) or play a YouTube video to test both speakers and the webcam simultaneously.
+8. Verify Speakers and Webcam.
+Play some audio or video to test speaker quality and volume.
+Join a quick video call (e.g., on Google Meet) to simultaneously test the webcam and microphone.

-11. Check for Swollen Battery: Place the laptop on a perfectly flat surface.
-If it rocks or wobbles, the battery might be swelling, which can also cause the trackpad to bulge.
-This is a fire hazard.
+11. Look for Swollen Battery.
+Place the laptop on a perfectly flat surface and press gently on the corners.
+If it rocks or feels uneven, the battery might be swelling, which is a serious safety concern and expensive to fix.

 Insider Checks